 - MicroGen DX laboratory uses Molecular Diagnostics of PCR and NGS to identify the microbes by extracting the microbial DNA within each sample.
 In the PCR Test Level I we detect a precise number of microbes typically known to cause the specific infection.
 We also identify Antibiotic resistance gene markers and deliver the overall bacteria load within 24 hours.
 We then take the extracted DNA and use this on our NGS Test or Level II and match the DNA sequence codes to a national data base of 25,000 known microbes to accurately deliver the microbial data of what is really inside the sample collected from the infection site.

-Q: But, could any of the microbes detected be Contamients?
+Q: But, could any of the microbes detected be contaminants?

-A: Yes, there may be contaminents listed on your report.
+A: Yes, there may be contaminants listed on your report.

-How could contamients appear on my lab report?
+How could contaminants appear on my lab report?